Byzantine Empire under the Angelos dynasty: Andronikos I Komnenos

 The instability of Alexios' regency led to much corruption throughout the Empire.
 Subsequently Andronikos Komnenos, a grandson of Alexios I, decided to promptly launch yet another rebellion against the Emperor.
-Andronikos was over 6 ft tall; his flattering charms were said to have stolen the hearts of many noblewomen and with it earned the anger of their menfolk.
+Andronikos was over 6 ft tall; his flattering charms were said to have stolen the hearts of a number of noblewomen and with it earned the anger of their menfolk.
 Exiled by Manuel Komnenos, he returned in 1180 following his death.
 Despite his senior age of 64 years in 1182, Andronikos is depicted as retaining the good looks of his forties.
-In August of that year Andronikos sparked a rebellion by marching on to the Capital.
+In August of that year Andronikos sparked a rebellion by marching on the Capital.
 The army and the navy swiftly joined him and soon rebellion broke out in Constantinople in the name of Andronikos.
 A massacre of Latins then proceeded, with the women, children and even the sick in the hospitals of the Capital shown no mercy.
 The trading rights of the Venetians, granted by Alexios almost a century earlier, were also revoked.
 These actions made the empire powerful enemies in western Europe.
 The Emperor and his mother, Maria of Antioch, were sent to an Imperial Villa.

 Maria Komnene, daughter of Manuel Komnenos by his first wife Bertha of Sulzbach, was poisoned along with her husband Renier of Montferrat.
 Next Alexios' mother, Maria of Antioch, was strangled in her cell.
 When Andronikos was finally crowned co-emperor in September 1183, he waited two months before disposing of Alexios II Komnenos.
 Afterwards, Andronikos took his 12-year-old wife Agnes of France for himself, consummating the marriage.

 Early on, Andronikos ruled wisely – he began by attacking the corruption within the taxation and administration of the empire.
 Before long his heavy-handed ruling of the Empire gave rise to enemies in all corners of the Empire; the aristocrats in Anatolia were conspiring against his rule, Isaac Komnenos declared Cyprus an independent kingdom and Béla III of Hungary, formerly engaged to Maria Komnene, began sacking towns along Dalmatia and Croatia.
 However, these calamities were nothing in comparison to the storm that had lain dormant, that some would argue was worse than the Turks of Manzikert – the Normans of the Kingdom of Sicily.